Ahmed Mohamed Jasir

-Ahmed Mohamed Jasir (born 4 January 1942), (death 21 December 2019) is one of the most significant leaders in Eritrean history of struggle for independence from 1958 to 1990.
+Ahmed Mohamed Jasir (born 4 January 1942 – 21 December 2019) was an Eritrean politician, is one of the most significant leaders in Eritrean history of struggle for independence from 1958 to 1990.

 Ahmed Mohamed Jasir was born in Irafale which is a Red Sea town in Eritrea, in the Horn of Africa.
 The town is about 80 kilometres south of Massawa, the country's main sea port.
 Irafale is located in a strategic point as the crossroads between Dankalia, Akli Gozai and Massawa.

-Family Background
+Family background

 Ahmed Jasir’s father, Mohamed Jasir, according to Ibrahim Dihishi, was the mayor of Irafale and custodian of members of the Eritrean freedom fighters.
 Ahmed Jasir has one daughter, Mrs Fatima Ahmed Jasir who resides with her husband and children in Australia.
 He has 5 sisters and 5 brothers.
 One of Ahmed Jasir’s uncles is Haji Mahmoud Ali Jasir, from Senafe, who was a member of the first Eritrean Parliament and a well known activist of The Eritrean League in 1950s, who fought for Eritrean Independence and against the Unionists.